lspvic/jupyter_tensorboard/README.rst

 If you encounter problems with this server extension, you can:

+* Check that tensorflow(-gpu)>=1.3 is installed.
+* Check that jupyter-tensorboard is installed via ``pip list|grep jupyter-tensorboard``.
+* Check that jupyter, tensorflow and jupyter_tensorboard have the same python version.
-* check the issue page for this repository.
+* Check the issue page for this repository.
 If you can't find one that fits your problem, please create a new one!

 For debugging, useful information can (sometimes) be found by: